Computer Programming and Software Development Proficiency Certificate

 - Design and implement efficient data structures for applications software.

-Students should be ENGL 101 and MATH 118 ready.
+Students should be ENGL 101 and FNMT 118 ready.
 Students who wish to prepare for employment developing software related to database operations may also wish to complete CIS 205 - Database Management Systems.

 Computer Programming and Software Development Proficiency Certificate Course Sequence